• All Recipes

 I like to buy local honey for these reasons:

-• Eating local raw honey can support the circulatory and immune systems as you are having native allergens introduced to your system.
+• Eating local raw honey can support the circulatory and immune systems as you have native allergens introduced to your system.

 • Buying local honey supports local bee farmers!